Avi Rikan

-Avraham "Avi" Rikan (אבי ריקן; born September 10, 1988) is an Israeli professional footballer who plays as a defender or midfielder for Maccabi Tel Aviv.
-His previous clubs include Maccabi Herzliya, Hapoel Petah Tikva, Beitar Jerusalem, and FC Zürich.
+Avraham "Avi" Rikan (אבי ריקן; born September 10, 1988) is an Israeli professional footballer who plays as a defender or midfielder.

+His previous clubs include Maccabi Herzliya, Beitar Jerusalem, FC Zürich, Maccabi Tel Aviv and Hapoel Petah Tikva.
 At international level, Rikan was capped at levels from under-17 to senior team.

 Early life

 Rikan was born in the Israeli settlement Ma'ale Adumim in the West Bank, to a Sephardic Jewish family.